-Triage

-Who: Student who states her/his distress is urgent and cannot wait until the next available Initial Visit or regular appointment.

-What: Initial Visit/Triage Form

-Walk-in Crisis

-Who: Student who presents during regular business hours at the UCC waiting room in crisis without prior assignment to another appointment.

-What: Initial Visit/Triage form

-Crisis Action

-Who: After-hours contact with either a group or individual where our primary role is providing consultation.
+Crisis Action Who: After-hours contact with either a group or individual where our primary role is providing consultation.
 Examples include receiving collateral information about a student, providing referral information, or providing guidance to another WFU professional staff member.
 What: If the student's name is known: Non-client note with the name of the student of interest and a narrative describing the interaction.
 If the student's name is not known: A brief description in the appointment comment field.

-On-Call Contact

-Who: After-hours contact with a student who is a client or is being added as a client.
+Timeline: The note should be written as soon as possible after the crisis action and should be completed by the end of the day.
+On-Call Contact Who: After-hours contact with a student who is a client or is being added as a client in Titanium.
 Our role is direct clinical service provided to the student in crisis.

-What: Crisis Intervention form
+What: Crisis Intervention form Timeline: The note should be written as soon as possible after the crisis action and should be completed by the end of the day.